 I research the law of nonprofits, particularly as it relates to donation, civil society and politics.
-I am also interested in motivations behind donation, including self-regarding or egoistic giving.
-I am a member of the Charity Law and Policy Unit.
+I am also currently interested in the nature of common law - or precedent based - black letter research and its fall from favour in contemporary legal scholarship.

 Downloadable papers at SSRN.